-Use the passwd command to lock the default user account so the user moxa cannot log in.
+Use the passwd command to lock the default user account so that the moxa user cannot log in.

-root@Moxa:# passwd -l moxa
+root@Moxa:# passwd -1 moxa

 To unlock the user moxa:

 root@Moxa:# passwd -u moxa

 Network Settings

 Configuring Ethernet Interfaces

 After the first login, you can configure the Arm-based computer's network settings to fit your application better.
 Note that it is more convenient to manipulate the network interface settings from the serial console than from an SSH login because an SSH connection can disconnect when there are network issues and the connection must be reestablished.